 ||The IP address pool to use for service IP addresses.
 You can enter only one IP address pool.
 This block must not overlap with existing physical networks.
 If you need to access the services from an external network, configure load balancers and routers to manage the traffic.

 ||You must set the platform to

 none.
-You cannot provide additional platform
+You cannot provide additional platform configuration variables for

 Red Hat Virtualization does not currently support installation with user-provisioned infrastructure on the oVirt platform.
 Therefore, you must set the platform to